Harmony in the Garden Blog

 spire shaped flowers

-Seeing their snake-like stalks rise from a clump of grass-like foliage is always a joy to behold.
+Beginning in mid-spring, slender, snake-like stalks rise from a clump of grass-like foliage (sometimes appearing to grow a few inches a day!)

 spire shaped flowers

-While visiting a client’s garden a few days ago, I was amazed at the size of these kniphofia uvarias (above.)
-I planted them last year from tiny little 1-gallons and now they’re at least 3-feet tall!
+While visiting a client’s garden, I was amazed at the size of these kniphofia uvarias (left.)

 I can’t wait until the ‘Iceberg’ roses behind them start to bloom – the contrast of colors and shapes will be fantastic.